directed by Wes Anderson

 Comments:

-ADDITION- Buena Vista - Region 2/4 - PAL - January -05 - The PAL edition does look crisp, but it is pretty even all round.
+ADDITION- Buena Vista - Region 2/4 - PAL - January -05 - The PAL edition does look crisp, and it is pretty even all round.
 The PAL edition seems to have the slightest degree of brightness boosting that has also changed the color balance to a very small degree.
-It is "remastered" and is very sharp, but has artifacts (see below).
+It is "remastered" and is very sharp, but has noticeable artifacts.
 Aliasing is present but again to a very small degree.
 So I still vote the Criterion for image, but it is a very negligible differences.
 I'm guessing most viewers will not care or notice.
 The best feature of the PAL edition are the subtitles and DUB options, IF you require them.
 It has no extras.
 We suggest not scrimping on this fine cinematic offering and get the Criterion.
 It is a worthy enough to spend the extra $'s.

 Okay, lets remember that the Criterion screen captures were resized altering the image quality just slightly enough to disguise that they are, in actuality, marginally sharper than the Buena Vistas'.
 Being anamorphic , this would especially be true if you were viewing on a widescreen television or front projection system.
 The Buena Vista DVD is slightly cropped on the top and left edge and shows even less cropping by the Criterion on the bottom and right edge - this is all quite negligible.
 Colors seem accurate with Criterion's red's showing a richer hue and their blues slightly muted next to the Buena Vista's.
 Extras, of course, go Criterions way as do the menus.
 Both offer a very full 5.1 audio track.
 I give our endorsement to the Criterion, but for a non-anamorphic DVD the Buena Vista looks very good - probably only worth upgrading if you have a supporting viewing system or are fans who want the bountiful Criterion extras.
 Great film and no large complaints of either disc.
 Nice to see.